nickola/knowledge/_pages/devops/aws.md

 Recommended if you want to run public-facing applications (for example: website) and you need other servers, that are not publicly accessible (for example: databases).
+You can also use only one `NAT Gateway` for all private subnets, but separate `NAT Gateway` for each `Availability Zone` is more reliable solution.

 ```
                                          +----------+